Virus hunters delve into Gabon forest in search for next threat

 by Adrien MAROTTE

-ZADIE CAVES, Gabon (AFP) — The scene looks like something out of a science fiction movie, or maybe some dystopian TV series.
+ZADIE CAVE, Gabon (AFP) — The scene looks like something out of a science fiction movie, or maybe some dystopian TV series.

 Six men in yellow biohazard suits clamber in suffocating heat towards a cave in the heart of the Gabonese jungle.